Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Introduction

 The oxide materials has been much less investigated using MLIPs~\cite{Sivaraman2020Jul,Artrith2013Jun,Eckhoff2020Oct,Artrith2011Apr,Sundararaman2018May,Eckhoff2020Nov,Artrith2017Jul,Artrith2016Mar}.
 With those materials, the complexity lies in the emergence of long-range electrostatic effects difficult to capture with traditional machine-learning approaches~\cite{Ko2021Jan,Ko2021Feb}.
 In addition, oxide materials often exhibit a rich structural landscape composed of numerous polymorphs~\cite{Navrotsky2008Mar,Machala2011Jul,Sponza2015Feb,Tsybulya2008Jan}.
 Being able to model those polymorphs with a unique set of atomic interaction remains challenging even for advanced machine-learning methods.

-In this article, we focus on the modeling of zinc oxide (ZnO) using our newly developed approach named Physical LassoLars Interaction Potential (PLIP) which is based on a physically-motivated mathematical formulation of the potential and on a constrained linear regression scheme to adjust its parameters \cite{Benoit2020Dec}.
-Beyond the artificial neural network potentials taking into account electrostatic effects~\cite{Artrith2011Apr,Artrith2013Jun}, since we focus on modeling ZnO crystallization, we have constructed potential able to account for six most stable bulk ZnO polymorphs and their low index surfaces, as well as for ZnO liquid and amorphous phases.
+In this article we focus on modeling ZnO crystallization from bulk ZnO melt, based on a newly developed approach named Physical LassoLars Interaction Potential (PLIP), which employs a physically-motivated mathematical formulation and relies on a constrained linear regression scheme for parameter adjustment.
+Beyond the existing state-of-the-art interaction models, such as ReaxFF, Tersoff potentials, or artificial neural network potentials~\cite{Artrith2011Apr,Artrith2013Jun}, we explicitly show that our PLIP satisfactorily recovers DFT accurate results in numerous situations including the six most stable bulk ZnO polymorphs and their low index surfaces, the vibrational characteristics along with the corresponding free energy behavior of the most stable ZnO crystalline phases, and the structural properties of amorphous ZnO and of its high temperature melt.